Why Women Devs Are Hard To Recruit and Even Harder To Keep

 Nobody on the internet knows you have a penis.
 Nobody knows you have a vagina.
 You only reveal that when you blab about it.

 Pretty much all FOSS work is done in such impersonal settings, over the internet.
 Unless the developer uses an alias that is super female sounding, like "KittenLove_xoxo" or something, there is nothing to suggest that she does not have a penis.
-If she can roll with that, and can work in a male dominated environment, there is nothing to prevent h
+If she can roll with that, and can work in a male dominated environment, there is nothing to prevent her from being just as successful in the group as any other member, assuming her code quality is good.

+Nobody sees your tits through IRC, Email, or the like.
+You might get outed by teamspeak or something, but impersonal digital communications that are the norm for programmer communication?
+Not so much.

+Even if you need to use a real name when doing development work, you dont need to say your name is "Tiffany McCoder", you can use "T. McCoder" instead.
+Nobody knows if that is "Tim McCoder", or "Tyrone McCoder" or "Tristan McCoder".... or any other name starting with T. There is no reason to out yourself and get the flood of "OMG!
+A WOMAN!
+UNPOSSIBLE!" that is sure to happen.

 Re: (Score:2)